Resource Center

 What Is the Longest Shift Employees Can Legally Work in California?

-Besides that, the non-exempt employee must be 18 years or older or a minor employee (16 or 17 years) who’s not prohibited from engaging in work or required by law to attend school.
+• Minors (16 or 17 years old) who are not prohibited from engaging in work or are required by law to attend school

 California Overtime Exemptions

-Certain groups of employees are exempted from the California overtime law.
-An exemption means that the overtime law doesn’t apply to these groups of employees.
+Exemption means that the California overtime law doesn’t apply to a specific group of employees.
 Examples of workers who are exempted include:

 • Administrative, Executive, and Professional employees